futuregrid/manual/_sources/mooc/accounts.txt

    * - |video-portal-openid|
      - 1:35 min
      - Upload an OpenID
-     - This lesson explains you how to Upload and use an OpenID to login easily into the FutureGrid Portal.
+     - This lesson explains you how to upload and use an OpenID to login easily into the FutureGrid portal.
        For written material, see section :ref:`s-account-openid`.
    * - |video-portal-sshkey|
      - 2:39 min
-     - Upload an SSH key
+     - Upload a SSH key
-     - This lesson explains you how to Upload and use an SSH key to login into the FutureGrid resources.
+     - This lesson explains you how to upload and use a SSH key to login into the FutureGrid resources.
        For written material, see section :ref:`s-portal-sshkey`.
+   * - |video-portal-create-proj|
+     - 6:25 min
+     - Create a project
+     - This lesson explains you how to craete a FutureGrid project.
+       For written material, see section :ref:`s-account-create-account`.
    * - |video-portal-join-proj|
      - 1:28 min
      - Join a project
-     - This lesson explains you how to Join a FutureGrid Project.
+     - This lesson explains you how to Join a FutureGrid project.
        For written material, see section :ref:`s-account-join-project`.